 What Are Bequests?

-Bequests are the expressions of a donor’s generosity that occur upon death.
+Bequests are the expressions of a donor’s generosity that allow the donor to leave a legacy that extends beyond their lifetime.
 Bequests can take several forms such as:

 - Specific bequest – a certain amount of cash, securities, or property.

 - General bequest – property that is similar to all other items distributed, usually cash.

 - Percentage bequest – a stated percentage of the donor’s estate.

 - Residual bequest – all or a portion of what remains of the estate after specific and general bequests are distributed.

 If you would like to make a gift by will,

 - You include a bequest provision in your will or revocable trust i.e.“I hereby give Hesston College the sum of $________________ [amount]AND / ORThe following described property: ________________ [description]AND / OR

 ____% [percent] of the residue of my estate to be used for ________________ [stated purpose] of Hesston College.”